-This Myanmar travel guide was updated: April 2019.
-Constant revisions, alongside access to regular tourism updates via affiliated tourism groups and businesses, ensure that this article remains the most comprehensive overview on travel to Myanmar on the web.
+This Myanmar travel guide was updated: October 2019.
+Constant revisions, alongside access to regular tourism updates via affiliated tourism groups and businesses, ensure that this article remains the most comprehensive overview of visiting Myanmar on the web.
 You will also find helpful resources and discounts for travel in Myanmar, at no extra cost to you.

 - 1 Is it Ethical to Travel in Myanmar Right Now?

 - 3 Is Myanmar Safe Now?